Paint

 ARTS & CRAFTS COLOR THEORY IN ACTION

 William Henry Grueby displayed his art pottery in 1897 for the first time in the exhibition of The Society of Arts & Crafts of Boston.
 The popularity of his work grew quickly because of its simple designs & the beautiful, nature inspired, matte glazes that he had developed.
-This pottery had little ornamentation other form because of these glazes, which motivated David Rago, an expert in American art pottery, to write, “a good piece of their work looks more harvested than potted.”
+This pottery had little ornamentation other than form because of these the stunning, natural beauty of these glazes, which motivated David Rago, an expert in American art pottery, to write, “a good piece of their work looks more harvested than potted.”

 arts&crafts-message-Grueby-pottery